LGBTQ history in California: 1970–1974

-In 1970, the first LGBT Pride Parade was held in New York City on June 28, 1970, the one year anniversary of the Stonewall Riots.
+In 1970, the first LGBTQ Pride Parade was held in New York City on June 28, 1970, the one year anniversary of the Stonewall Riots.
 Gay Pride marches also took place in Los Angeles and Chicago, and the first "Gay-in" held in San Francisco.
 On April 1, 1971, the Bay Area Reporter, a free weekly newspaper serving the gay, lesbian, bisexual, and transgender (LGBTQ) communities in the San Francisco Bay Area, was co-founded by Bob Ross and Paul Bentley.
-It is one of the largest LGBT newspapers by circulation in the United States and the country's oldest continuously published newspaper of its kind.
+It is one of the largest LGBTQ newspapers by circulation in the United States and the country's oldest continuously published newspaper of its kind.
 It was known by locals for most of its history by the initials B.A.R. that were included in its nameplate until April 2011 and was originally distributed to gay bars in the South of Market, Castro District, and Polk Gulch areas of San Francisco.
 Today, the paper is distributed throughout the Bay Area and beyond.

 In 1972 San Francisco became one of the first cities in the United States to pass a gay rights ordinance.

 Privacy was appended to the California Constitution's Declaration of Rights for the first time, protecting gay people from being outed by certain public organizations.
 In 1973 lesbian Beth Elliott was ejected from the West Coast Women's Conference because she was a transgender woman, following Robin Morgan's keynote address which denounced Elliott as a man and an infiltrator.